jacksonllee/pycantonese/readme.md

 Developer: Jackson L. Lee

-Gratefu if the following is cited for using PyCantonese (a paper is being prepared):
+Grateful if the following is cited for using PyCantonese (a paper is being prepared):

 Lee, Jackson L., Litong Chen, and Tsz-Him Tsui.
 2015.
 PyCantonese: new perspectives on Cantonese linguistcs.